sfsholes/Shoreline-Comparison/README.md

 # Shoreline-Comparison
-Tool for comparing distance between line shapefiles at different latitudes (Sholes et al. 2020) This paper is currently in review at the Journal of Geophysical Research: Planets but in the meantime you can cite Sholes et al. 2019 (Mars 9 Conference Abstract).
+Tool for comparing distance between line shapefiles at different latitudes (Sholes et al. 2020) This paper is currently in review at the Journal of Geophysical Research: Planets but in the meantime you can cite the preprint Sholes et al. (2020): "Where are Mars' Hypothesized Ocean Shorelines?
+Large Lateral and Topographic Offsets Between Different Versions of Paleoshoreline Maps." https://doi.org/10.1002/essoar.10502868.1

 Used to compare the differences between mapped shorelines on Mars.
-Takes CSV files exported from ArcMap and computes the max latitudinal distance between any of the "shoreline" versions for each longitude within a tolerance (TOL) value.
+Takes CSV files exported from ArcMap (with LAT, LON, and Geodesic Length) and computes the minimum latitudinal distance between all tested maps of the "shoreline" versions.

-Uses a moving window of TOL factors (e.g. 2x, 3x) on each side.
-ALL INPUT DATA MUST HAVE THE LAST 3 COLUMNS EXACTLY AS:
-        Latitude |  Longitude  |  Elevation
-    Elevation data can be Null or in meters
-    Lat and Lon are in degrees.
-Lon is E (from -180 to 180)
+Imported data uses both a perpendicular method (where geodesic distances are calculated perpendicular to the outermost mapped levels) and a longitudinal method (where geodeisc distances are calculated along lines of longitude), with a pass for the plainsward-side and the highlands-side mappings.

 This code can be run from the terminal as is.
 Adjustments need to be made to the location of the input data.
-The longitude tolerance value was not used in the paper, but the tool can be used (it provided a negligible difference for sufficiently small TOL, but we tested it just in case).

-CSV files for each of the tested "shorelines" will be uploaded to a permanent repository upon acceptance.
+All the data are uploaded to Sholes et al. (2020): https://doi.org/10.5281/zenodo.4035601